saikotek/python-design-patterns/README.md

 - Protocols
 - Alternative approaches to design patterns such as function decorators

+This repository serves as a comprehensive reference for understanding and implementing design patterns in Python.
 ## What are Design Patterns?
 Design patterns are proven solutions to common software design problems.
 They provide a template for writing code that is maintainable, reusable, and scalable.
 This project covers a wide range of design patterns, traditionally divided into three categories: creational, structural, and behavioral.